Katy Simpson Smith: Literary career

+The Maltese Version was described in the New York Times as "philosopical and disarmingly dishy" and as "a book that — for both its inventiveness and its many linguistic sleights of hand — can renew our faith in the playful joys and critical capacity of fiction."
+The Wall Street Journal called it "Sensual, linguistically playful": "A deep love of language pulses through Ms. Smith’s novel ...
+Ms. Smith offers her own translation of the strange and specific vocabulary of heartache."

 Smith's writing has also appeared in The Paris Review, Los Angeles Review of Books, The Oxford American, Granta, Literary Hub, Garden & Gun, and Lenny.

 Recognition and awards

-She has received fellowships and residencies at the MacDowell Colony (2019), the Dora Maar House in Ménerbes (2021), the Santa Maddalena Foundation in Tuscany, Italy (2022), and the Monastery of St. Gertrude in Idaho (2022).
+She has received fellowships and residencies at the MacDowell Colony (2019), the Dora Maar House in Ménerbes (2021), the Santa Maddalena Foundation in Tuscany, Italy (2022), the Monastery of St. Gertrude in Idaho (2022), and the Harvard Radcliffe Institute (2025-2026).
 She received the Richard Wright Award for Literary Excellence (2023).

 Academia

 Smith is a member of the core faculty at the Bennington Writing Seminars.